AHRQ Publishing and Communications Guidelines

 The Agency for Healthcare Research and Quality (AHRQ) produces numerous video and audio products.
-Staff in the Office of Communications and Knowledge Transfer (OCKT) have experience producing these products and will assist AHRQ project officers, other AHRQ staff, or contractors.1 Anyone considering developing a video or audio product to convey an Agency- or project-related promotional message, or as a teaching or training tool produced under contract, must consult with OCKT staff prior to project initiation.
+Staff in the Office of Communications (OC) have experience producing these products and will assist AHRQ project officers, other AHRQ staff, or contractors.1 Anyone considering developing a video or audio product to convey an Agency- or project-related promotional message, or as a teaching or training tool produced under contract, must consult with OC staff prior to project initiation.
 The consultation will include a discussion to determine if a video or audio product is the appropriate medium for the intended purpose.

 Before beginning any work on a video or audio product, you should be able to answer basic questions about your proposed product, such as the product's purpose, audience, and funding.
 The checklists at Appendix 5-C (AV Checklists) can assist you with creating your product.

 It is also important to identify how your video or audio product will be delivered to OC.
 For more specific guidance on delivery file types and containers, please review Appendix 5-B (AHRQ Technical Delivery Guidance).
 In addition, if your video will be distributed via YouTube, please reference Appendix 4-B (AHRQ YouTube Video Submission Checklist).

 Before beginning video or audio production, you will need to consider format and contracting issues.
 These include product length, features (such as interactivity or animation), availability and cost of background (b-roll) video or music, and hiring actors.
 OC staff can recommend video production vendors that have created successful products for AHRQ.